MundoDele Spanish Grammar

 Weather expressions: llueve, nieva, hace frío

 Weather expressions are often impersonal because there is no real person or thing performing the action.
-Spanish commonly uses third-person singular verbs or expressions with hacer.
+Spanish commonly uses third-person singular verbs or expressions with hacer, hay and estar.

 | Spanish expression | English meaning | Structure | Example sentence |